ssmolkin1/i3touchmenu/README.md

 - Onboard
 - Font awesome (sudo pacman -S ttf-fontawesome ... or something like that, can tab complete)
 - Use rofi-fontawesome (git) for dev

+ISSUES:
+- Launcher hogs polybar brocess when it launches a process, making touch interface unresponsive.
+Need to find a way around this.